Wall Street Pummels BARK Inc. (BARK) After Recent Earnings Report

 Jefferies gave a rating of “Buy” to BARK, setting the target price at $14 in the report published on June 10th of the previous year.

-During the last 5 trading sessions, BARK rose by +5.83%, which changed the moving average for the period of 200-days by -66.64% in comparison to the 20-day moving average, which settled at $4.07.
-In addition, BARK Inc. saw -9.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BARK fell by -8.27%, which changed the moving average for the period of 200-days by -66.99% in comparison to the 20-day moving average, which settled at $3.96.
+In addition, BARK Inc. saw -10.66% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading